vokseverk/project-template/README.md

 - If you're using CodeKit:
 	- Rename `$projectName` in `src/kit/shared/_constants.kit`
 	- Drag the newly renamed frontend folder onto CodeKit for it to pickup the settings
+- If you're using Nova:
+	- Rename the `codekit.folder` + `workspace.name` keys in the `.nova/Configuration.json` file to suit your project
 - Start coding!

 ## Directory Setup